ratnaparkhi/bdas/README.md

 ### Redshift
 Two queries (Customer purchase behavior analysis and Market basket analysis) were analyzed further using 'Explain sql-statement'.
 It gives the query plan of execution.
 DS_BCAST_BOTH step was noted due to join on web_clickstreams & item in case of query1.
 This results in data movement (to compute nodes) during query exeuction, and is an expensive step.
 In order to avoid this run-time data movement, Redshift recomments usage of 'distkey' (KEY style of distribution).
 Hence item_sk field is defined as 'distkey' on all the three tables item, store_sales and web_clickstreams.
 Once, distkey is defined, Redshit, during data load operation, co-locates the rows with matching values of distkey (item_sk) in this case.
 So item, store_sales rows with matching item_sk and item, web_clickstreams rows with matching item_sk are located together on compute nodes during data load.
 At run time when a query joins store_sales, item on item_sk, now, no data movement happens.

+It should be noted that only one disteky can be defined per table, and it results in increased load time.
+When item_sk was defined as distkey on three tables - item, web_sales and web_clickstreams, (i) for 50 GB dataset load time increased 42 minutes to 50 minutes and
+(ii) for 500 GB dataset load time increased from 8 hours 25 minutes to 11 hours.